Camphill Village Trust – The Mediated Settlement

 16 December 2017 - Happy Christmas to all our wonderful donors and supporters.
 Action for Botton and the Esk Valley Camphill Community (EVCC) would not have been possible without you.
 And Botton without our resilient co-workers would be completely lost.
 Here is our latest newletter with updates and more.
 There are two versions:

-- This is the high resolution one, with sharper photos but it takes a little longer to load.
+- High resolution version, sharper photos but takes a little longer to load

 SUBMISSION BY BOTTON VILLAGE FAMILY GROUP (BVFG)